-TCV has retained DNV GL Business Assurance Australia Pty Ltd ('DNV GL'), as the independent verification agent for the TCV Green Bonds.
+TCV has retained DNV Business Assurance Australia Pty Ltd ('DNV'), as the independent verification agent for the TCV Green Bonds.

-On an annual basis, TCV has retained DNV GL to independently verify the annual TCV Green Bond Report, and provide assurance that each outstanding TCV Green Bond is in compliance the requirements of the Climate Bond Standards.
+On an annual basis, TCV has retained DNV to independently verify the annual TCV Green Bond Report, and to provide assurance that each outstanding TCV Green Bond complies with the requirements of the Climate Bond Standards.

-Refer to Appendix 1 for the TCV Green Bond DNV GL Periodic Assurance Statement.
-Note that the inclusion of Hydro Projects in the Green Bond Pool is provisional and subject to finalisation of the CBI Standards for Water Projects.
-From 30 June 2019, TCV has however added a number of Biogas Projects which were provisionally included in the TCV Green Pool since 2016 for formal inclusion following an assessment by DNV GL against the relevant CBI Water Sector criteria.
+Refer to Appendix 1 for the TCV Green Bond DNV Periodic Assurance Statement.
+Note that the inclusion of Hydro Projects in the Green Bond Pool is provisional and subject to certification under the CBI Sector Criteria for Hydropower Projects.
+From 30 June 2019, TCV has however added a number of Biogas Projects which were provisionally included in the TCV Green Pool since 2016 for formal inclusion following an assessment by DNV against the relevant CBI Water Sector criteria.